 The systems are usually configured to take defensive measures independently when threats are detected, while simultaneously alerting a predefined group of people.

-Wireless intrusion prevention systems master different defense methods for the various threat scenarios.
+Wireless intrusion prevention systems master different defense methods for various threat scenarios.
 For example, a rogue access point can be rendered harmless by having the WIPS send de-authorization packets to the fake access point and the clients connected to it.

 The de-authorization packets impersonate each other as clients or access points and cause the communication partners to disconnect.
 If suspicious activity is detected on certain unintended radio channels, it can be blocked by various measures.

-The components of a WIPS
+The Components of A WIPS

 In principle, WIPS consists of three components.
 These are: